Property Damp Surveys

 Rising Damp

-If the house does not have a damp proof course, which is a protective barrier installed to prevent rising damp, there can be rising damp.
+If the house does not have a damp course there can be rising damp.
 This can be expensive to correct.
 This is a common problem in sandstone houses in the UK, due to the porous nature of the stone, and even Georgian houses and Edwardian homes.

 Properties built after 1875 will usually have a damp course but older properties probably won’t have one.
 It might be that there is a damp course but it is damaged and getting a damp survey will reveal the exact nature of the problem.